Poplar Mushroom

 Stem

-Long tough stem, often bended when growing in large clusters.
+7-9 cm long, 1-1.5 cm diameter.
+It has a long tough stem, often bent when growing in large clusters.

-With a persistent skirt in the upper part.
+Has a persistent skirt towards the upper part of the stem.

 It is creamy white or slightly darker in older specimens, especially at the base.